Do you fall in love a little too easily?

 Allow each other the time and space required to pursue the things you find enjoyable.

 Sure, if it’s a hobby you both share, you can do it together.
 But you don’t always need to do it together.
 They probably have friends they do it with, and likewise with you.
+Enjoy time by yourself or enjoy it with friends.

 6. Remind yourself how independent you are.